gradle/actions/dependency-submission/README.md

 then it may transitively resolve dependencies declared in the excluded project: these dependencies will still be included in the generated dependency graph.

-### Excluding certain Gradle configurations from to the dependency graph
+### Excluding certain Gradle configurations from the dependency graph

 Similarly to Gradle projects, it is possible to exclude a set of configuration instances from dependency graph generation, so that dependencies resolved by those configurations are not included.